drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 If you use a CHD file 'Simple Launcher' will automatically mount the CHD file before launching the emulator.
 You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) for the logic to work.<br>
 Emulator documentation can be found on [Mednafen Website](https://mednafen.github.io/documentation/).<br>
-May require a BIOS files to work.<br>
+May require BIOS files to work.<br>
 You can download this emulator on the [Official Website](https://mednafen.github.io/releases/).<br>

 .